 a homage to the ocean, where i grew up :)

-Currently, she is thinking about local and community civic engagement in third spaces (as a bridging mechanism across political difference).
+As a PhD student, I seek to understand how individuals develop civic efficacy in community spaces and to explain why this matters!!
+Currently, I am thinking through how local and community civic engagement in third spaces might operate as a bridging mechanism across difference.
 Can community based activities or community oriented dialogue facilitate civic skills that can build respectful mutuality across difference?
 And to what extent do these type of social spaces and consequent networks change individual’s political efficacy and their political participation?
 More broadly, does community civic engagement shape their broader perceptions / values of democracy?
+For the past two years, I also worked on projects investigating interpersonal and online communications and their consequences for political discussion and participation.

 contact: cxpang@sas.upenn.edu

-Her research and professional pursuits stem from roots in activism, advocacy, and entrepreneurship as a child and young adult in her local community.
-Having grown up immersed in the arts, she co-created spaces for youth civic engagement over the span of eight years by founding ajourney2success.com (2012) and Art2Heart Foundation (2014) and co-chairing YWCA Metro Vancouver’s Youth Advisory Council.
-As an award-winning artist, writer, and pianist (active 2005-2013), she connected thousands of youths until 2020 locally and globally online by providing opportunities for community involvement via arts, writing, and volunteering.
+My pursuits grow from roots in my local community Surrey, which fostered the networks of support and mentorship that provided me the fortune of engaging in activism, advocacy, and entrepreneurship as a child and young adult (*a shoutout to my public high school Fraser Heights Secondary, Surrey Public Libraries, Guildford Recreation Centre, and Fraser Heights Recreation Centre).
+Having grown up immersed in the arts, I got to co-create spaces for youth civic engagement over the span of eight years—from founding ajourney2success.com (2012) and Art2Heart Foundation (2014) and co-chairing YWCA Metro Vancouver’s Youth Advisory Council.
+As an award-winning artist, writer, and pianist (active 2005-2013), I connected thousands of youths until 2020 locally and globally online by providing opportunities for community involvement via arts, writing, and volunteering.

 Acknowledgements